 In some ways, the REF result is actually better than a simple university league table.
 It assesses the specific departments that conduct research and allows you to ‘zoom in’ on the criteria that’s most important to you as a prospective research student: research.
 What’s more, the REF provides a detailed breakdown of different aspects of university research, including the quality of academic publications, the positive effect of research in wider society and – most importantly for PhD students – the standard of the departmental units and structures in which research is actually produced, including systems for enabling and supporting successful PhD projects!

-The REF is administered by the four UK higher education Funding Councils: Higher Education Funding Council for England (HEFCE), the Scottish Funding Council, the Higher Education Funding Council for Wales (HEFCW) and the government's Department for Employment and Learning.
+The REF is administered by different bodies responsible for regulating higher education across the UK: Research England, the Scottish Funding Council, the Higher Education Funding Council for Wales (HEFCW) and the government's Department for Employment and Learning.
 These are the groups that oversee the distribution of public research funding across the UK.

 No – the four UK higher education Funding Councils are different entities to the seven UK Research Councils and REF funding is different to Research Council funding.
 Research Councils fund specific projects (including postgraduate research projects) based on their individual merits.
 Funding Councils provide ‘block grants’ to support departments within institutions based on their REF performance.
 This combination of Funding Council and Research Council funding is known as the ‘dual support system’.

 What research areas and academic subjects does the REF cover?